 For emissions data, Brambles applies an aggregated method for site selection to determine the contribution of sites and offices to the overall materiality of some reported environmental data and information.
 In FY16, 95% of sites with emissions were selected and the associated sites counted as in scope.
 5% of emissions were subsequently estimated.
-These same sites were measured and/or estimated in FY17.
+These same sites were measured and/or estimated in FY18.
 100% of fleet emissions were included in scope.

-The emissions intensity (emissions per unit of production) is reported on a like-for like basis which allows the comparison those sites that were both in scope for FY16 and FY17.
+The emissions intensity (emissions per unit of production) is reported on a like-for like basis which allows the comparison those sites that were in scope for FY15, FY16, FY17 and FY18.